 Strategic Human Resource Management seeks to ensure that HRM activity is clearly linked to business goals and that it is accountable for its services.
 This unit also intends to bridge theory and practice in HRM to create a vehicle for adding value to an organisation.
 The need for sustained competitive advantage has made the strategic management of HRM increasingly important for business success as it focuses on linking all HRM activities with an organisation's business objectives.
-Topics to be covered include linking strategy and HRM, managing HRM activity to meet business goals and managing people in both global and domestic business contexts.
-The unit also examines the role of the human resource management professional in the strategy development and implementation process.
-A range of concepts, theories and models which aim to integrate the various functional areas of human resource management with business strategy are examined.
+In this unit you will cover topics such as linking strategy and HRM, managing HRM activity to meet business goals and managing people in both global and domestic business contexts.
+You will also examine the role of the human resource management professional in the strategy development and implementation process.
+You will explore a range of concepts, theories and models which aim to integrate the various functional areas of human resource management with business strategy are examined.
 If you have successfully completed the unit HRMT20008 you should not enrol in this unit.

 |Student Contribution Band||3|

 |Fraction of Full-Time Student Load||0.125|

 |Pre-requisites or Co-requisites||